OBSTETRIC AND GYNECOLOGICAL DIAGNOSTIC TESTING ENCOMPASSES A NUMBER OF TECHNIQUES INCLUDING:

 - ECC (EndoCervical Curettage): A procedure, done in conjunction with a cervical biopsy, where tissue past the opening of the cervix is taken for examination.

-Endometrial Biopsy or Uterine Biopsy: A test used to obtain a sample of the endometrial lining in
+- Endometrial Biopsy or Uterine Biopsy: A test used to obtain a sample of the endometrial lining in the uterus.

 - Hysterosalpingography: A special type of X-ray, called a fluoroscopy, with dye to examine the uterus and fallopian tubes for irregularities.